Software documentation: User documentation

 Unlike code documents, user documents simply describe how a program is used.

 In the case of a software library, the code documents and user documents could in some cases be effectively equivalent and worth conjoining, but for a general application this is not often true.

 Typically, the user documentation describes each feature of the program, and assists the user in realizing these features.
-It is very important for user documents to not be confusing, and for them to be up to date.
-User documents do not need to be organized in any given way, but it is very important for them to have a thorough index.
-Consistency and simplicity are also very valuable.
+It is important for user documents to be straightforward and up to date.
+User documents do not need to be organized in any given way, but it is important for them to have a thorough index.
+Consistency and simplicity are also valuable.
 User documentation is considered to constitute a contract specifying what the software will do.
-API Writers are very well accomplished towards writing good user documents as they would be well aware of the software architecture and programming techniques used.
+API Writers often write user documents due to being familiar with the software architecture and programming techniques used.
 See also technical writing.

 User documentation can be produced in a variety of online and print formats.
 However, user documentation may be organized in three main ways: